Chicago Bucket List (2022)

 Hang Out on the Riverwalk

 The Chicago Riverwalk is a pedestrial walkway along the south bank of the Chicago River in downtown Chicago from Lake Michigan to west of Franklin Street.
 It is one of the best spots in Chicago for boat and people watching especially in the summer.
-There are also restaurants, bars, shops and spots to sit and relax along the way.
-You can see a map of attractions on the Riverwalk here.

 Go Kayaking in the River